 “There are some who are wondering if Peugeot would sell part of Faurecia to boost its cash,” Yves Marcais, an equity sales trader at Global Equities in Paris.
 With the prospect of a cash influx, “those who are short the stock don’t want to remain short very long, so are buying back shares.”

 As demand for mass-market cars in Europe slump because of the debt crisis, Peugeot has suffered more than most competitors because it lacks a sizable presence in growing economies.
 The company granted the French state and its labor unions each a seat on its supervisory board.
 The oversight plans were part of a deal for the government to guarantee as much as 7 billion euros in new bonds for its banking unit, which provides loans to dealers and car buyers.

 As part of an effort to boost its finances, Peugeot has also sold assets including its Citer vehicle-rental unit and a majority holding in its Gefco trucking division.
 The company also agreed to procure parts and develop vehicles with General Motors Co.
-(GM) to reduce costs.
+(GM:US) to reduce costs.
 More moves may be needed.